 What can I say?
 I fucking liked this.
 But it’s going to be a love it or hate it kind of book for readers because it’s different and crammed with multiple genres and plot elements.
 So, if you read it because I gave my elusive stamp of approval and walk away thinking I must have been high, then one: you’re right. and two: I’m also high right now.

 Please don’t lose trust in me, but this worked for me.
 I readily admit that might have a lot to do with the audiobook quality because that shit was fucking FIRE.

-The author narrates, and at first I was like that’s kind of weird, but then I found out she’s an actress who has been in things like Downton Abbey (never watched it, don’t act surprised.)
-Seriously, try the audiobook if you’re looking for maximum entertainment from this novel, because Catherine Steadman burns it down.
+The author narrates the audiobook, and at first I was like that’s kind of weird, but then I found out she’s an actress who has been in things like Downton Abbey (never watched it, don’t act surprised.)
+So, seriously, try the audiobook if you’re looking for maximum entertainment from this novel, because Catherine Steadman burns it down.

 As for the actual writing, there’s so much going on in this book that its decidedly very extra storytelling.
 Some reviews have even called it variations of “absurd,” but I think that’s what I am gravitating towards during this moment in my reading life.
 It started with Alice Feeney’s Sometimes I Lie and it’s happening again as I read City of Windows by Robert Pobi.

 These writers are fucking extra.
 Their prose are extra.
 Their plotting is extra.
 The details in characterization are extra as fuck.